List of The Powerpuff Girls characters: Main characters

+The Powerpuff Girls

+The Powerpuff Girls — Blossom (pink), Bubbles (light blue), and Buttercup (lime green) — are three 5 to 6-year-old girls who dedicate their lives to defending Townsville from the forces of evil while going to school and dealing with childhood problems.
+Their primary wardrobe consists of sleeveless dresses matching the color of their eyes, white stockings, and mary jane shoes.
+They have large eyes, inspired by Margaret Keane's art, with stubby arms and legs with no visible digits.
+McCracken preferred that they appear symbolic of actual girls rather than having a "realistic" look, meaning fewer body parts were needed.

-As depicted in the opening sequence of each episode, the Powerpuff Girls, Blossom (pink), Bubbles (light blue) and Buttercup (lime green), were created by Professor Utonium in an attempt to create the "perfect little girl" using a mixture of "sugar, spice and everything nice".
+As depicted in the opening sequence of each episode, they were created by scientist Professor Utonium in an attempt to create the "perfect little girl" using a mixture of "sugar, spice and everything nice".
 However, he accidentally spilled a mysterious substance called "Chemical X" into the mixture, creating three girls instead of one and granting them superpowers, including flight, superhuman physical abilities, x-ray vision, super senses, heat vision, and energy projection.
 In the original pilot, the substance was a can of "Whoopass".

-The Powerpuff Girls have large eyes, inspired by Margaret Keane's art, with stubby arms and legs with no visible digits.
-McCracken preferred that they appear symbolic of actual girls rather than having a "realistic" look, meaning fewer body parts were needed.

 Blossom

-Blossom (voiced by Cathy Cavadini in What a Cartoon! and the 1998 original series and Amanda Leighton in the 2016 reboot) is one of the three main protagonists and the self-proclaimed leader of the Powerpuff Girls; as the most level-headed and intelligent of the group, she also serves as strategist.
-Her personality ingredient is "everything nice" and her signature color is pink.
+Blossom (voiced by Cathy Cavadini in What a Cartoon! and the 1998 original series, and Amanda Leighton in the 2016 reboot) is one of the three main protagonists and the self-proclaimed leader of the Powerpuff Girls; as the most level-headed and intelligent of the group, she also serves as strategist.
+She wears a large red bow on her head and has long orange hair in a ponytail (which also signifies her leadership).
+Her personality ingredient is "sugar" and her signature color is pink.
 As shown in The Powerpuff Girls Movie, she was named for having spoken freely and honestly to the Professor shortly after her creation.
-Her unique power is ice breath and, in the reboot, she possesses the ability to generate pink energy constructs.
+Her unique power is ice breath, and in the reboot, she can create pink energy constructs.

 Bubbles

 Bubbles (voiced by Tara Strong in the series, Kristen Li in the reboot, Kath Soucie in What a Cartoon!) is one of the three main protagonists and the "softest and sweetest" of the three.
-Her signature color is light blue and her personality ingredient is "sugar".
+She has blonde hair tied into two pigtails.
+Her signature color is light blue and her personality ingredient is "everything nice".
 Though kind, she is a capable fighter and can understand various languages, including that of animals, and create powerful sonic blasts.
-In the reboot, Bubbles possesses the ability to generate blue energy constructs.
+In the reboot, Bubbles can create blue energy constructs.